Natalie Wood: What Remains Behind

 Dir.
 Laurent Bouzereau

-Natalie Wood: What Remains Behind might be the documentary its creators hope to make.
+Natalie Wood: What Remains Behind might be the documentary its creators hoped to make.
 It’s an affectionate and loving portrait of late actress Natalie Wood told by her family members and closest friends.
 However, cinephiles who love Wood in films like West Side Story, Splendor in the Grass, and Rebel without a Cause might find it lacking.

 One’s disappointment with this film should not reflect on Wood’s legacy as an actress, nor does it belittle her tragic death at the age of 41 on November 29, 1981 when she drowned under mysterious circumstances near the family yacht during a trip to Santa Catalina Island near California.
 Both Wood’s career and her death could fuel documentaries of their own.
 Director Laurent Bouzereau and star/producer Natasha Gregson Wagner wrestle with both without satisfyingly tackling either one.